 How we find out which technical SEO issues are most important

-• Google Search Console: This gives you hard data provided by Google.
+- Google Search Console: This gives you hard data provided by Google.
 From a technical standpoint, we do regular checks on the pages tab to understand if there are pages that are not being indexed and why they might now be.

-• Ahrefs Site Audit Tool: We use this tool to track the technical health of our clients’ websites along with flagging a number of technical SEO issues that may arise.
+- Ahrefs Site Audit Tool: We use this tool to track the technical health of our clients’ websites along with flagging a number of technical SEO issues that may arise.
 If you are looking for one tool that makes it simple and easy to understand what’s going on with your website, this would be the one.

-• Side note: SEMrush also has a comparable tool.
+- Side note: SEMrush also has a comparable tool.

-• Screaming Frog: Screaming Frog’s SEO spider tool does deep crawls on websites that give a granular view of a website’s structure and any technical SEO issues.
+- Screaming Frog: Screaming Frog’s SEO spider tool does deep crawls on websites that give a granular view of a website’s structure and any technical SEO issues.
 This tool isn’t as visually easy to digest as the Ahrefs site audit tool, but it provides great information once you get familiar with it.

 There are a number of different technical SEO issues I see on our clients’ websites; however, there always seem to be a few I see more often than others.
 Because they’re so common, I thought I would share them with you so you can be on the lookout and stay on top of them.

-Technical SEO Mistake #1: Broken links
+Technical SEO Error #1: Broken links

 The plague of broken links!
-This is a tech SEO issue that 100% of our clients face.
+This is a common technical SEO issue that 100% of our clients face.
 To be fair, it’s just the natural order of websites—or at least that’s what it feels like.
 Broken links are any link you have on your website that points to either an internal or external link that has a 404 or 410 status code (this means the page no longer exists).

 As websites grow, URLs can change, pages can be removed, and websites may shut down.
 These will more often than not lead to broken links on a site.
 If this technical SEO issue goes unaddressed and start to pile up, it can spell bad news for the overall health of your website, not to mention the repercussions your website could face in rankings when Google and other search engines become aware of the pileup.

-Why it’s important to address this technical SEO issue
+Why it’s important to address broken links

 First off, we can all agree it’s a little annoying if you are on a website and then click on a link only to be greeted by a giant 404 message.
 It’s bad UX (user experience).
 If a lot of this is happening on your website, the integrity of it will start to diminish in the eyes of users.